“Distinguished by an exquisite design and premium quality materials in order to echo the ethos of the Leica brand.”

 New York, Defined

-Built exclusively for Leica Store and Gallery New York, this SUB13 Leica M11 housing features a custom logo designed specifically for the gallery.
+Built exclusively for Leica Store and Gallery New York, featuring a custom logo designed especially for the gallery.
 Each one of one build is tied to a city and an animal.
-For New York, we kept returning to the same truth.
-Nothing feels more New York than New York itself.

-The final design centres on NYC, refined and elevated through a subtle detail.
-The letter C is formed through a great white shark jaw, laser engraved with precision and paint filled entirely by hand, a finish that holds up at macro level.
+The final design centres on NYC, refined through a subtle detail.
+The letter C is formed from a great white shark jaw, laser engraved and paint filled entirely by hand.

-Presented during Matt Draper’s exhibition, Within One Breath, the New York City build remains on display at Leica Store and Gallery New York.
+Presented during Matt Draper’s exhibition, Within One Breath, the New York build remains with Leica Store and Gallery New York.

 RESULTS ACHIEVED